SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 Using selenium and beautifulsoup.

 ## Installation
-- Set up a virtual environment.
+Set up a virtual environment.(virtualenv needs to be present in your system.)
 ```
 $ virtualenv -p /usr/bin/python3.5 venv
 ```